 Using regular feedback from visitors and prisoners, we continue to develop and enhance the visiting environment with a particular focus on children.
+To further enhance the visits experience, colourful images are used in areas throughout the visiting process to brighten up the space.
+The hall is also decorated for Family Day events to help the space feel more inviting and child friendly.

-Play activities/craft packs are available in the waiting areas and during visits.
-We encourage children to spend time with their families at the tables during visits.
+Play activities are available in the Visits Hall during social visits.
 There are craft packs and activity type sheets such as crosswords, Sudoku puzzles for older children and adults.
-We are continuing to develop our play activities considering visitor and prisoner's feedback to ensure children are safe and confident when they visit.
+We are continuing to develop our play activities considering visitor and prisoner feedback to ensure children are safe and confident when they visit.
+Whilst we encourage children to spend time with their families at the tables during visits, there is a small play area available for children and visitors to use.